rsksmart/RSKIPs/IPs/RSKIP213.md

 8. r
 9. s

 The field nonce is renamed multiPurpose, and it contains an RLP list of two values: version and nonce.
 Version is encoded as an integer.
 The only version value accepted is 1.
+The conding must be minimal (no zero padding).
 Following RSKIPs can define additional versions.
 Transactions version 0 must use the previous format.
 The RLP parser can detect if it is a transaction version 0 or version 1 by inspecting only the multiPurpose field (previously called nonce).
 If this element is a list (more precisely, starts with byte 0xc2), then the version is 1.
 If not, then it is the nonce, and the transaction version is 0.

 When a transaction with version 1 is received, and it needs retransmission, it must be retransmitted in transaction format 1.
 A transaction version 0 is retransmitted a transaction format 0.